CNAG-Biomedical-Informatics/cbicall/docs-site/docs/help/run-comparison.md

 multiqc compare-report_mqc/
 ```

-`--multiqc` writes a custom-content directory with numeric per-run statistics,
+`--multiqc` writes a custom-content directory for projects that already
-pairwise status/similarity categories, aggregate status counts, and an overall
+aggregate QC with MultiQC.
+It includes numeric per-run statistics, pairwise
-audit-similarity heatmap.
-The CBIcall HTML report remains the detailed audit
+status/similarity categories, aggregate status counts, and an audit-similarity
-view.
+heatmap.
+The CBIcall text and HTML reports remain the primary audit evidence.

 ![Screenshot of a MultiQC report generated from CBIcall compare-runs custom content, showing the General Statistics table and CBIcall sections.](/img/multiqc-cbicall-overview.png)